alex-isv/solutions-engineering/AMD/AMD-GPU-deployment-in-RKE2-cluster/Deploying-AMD-MI210-in-SUSE-Kubernetes-stack.md

 Open a Rancher RKE2 cluster, go to Apps - Charts from the left console.

-Select all from the Charts and search for AMD.
+Select All from the Charts and search for AMD.

 ![image](https://github.com/alex-isv/solutions-engineering/assets/52678960/e772400a-4e1a-4b6f-9332-505bd497d693)

+Click on *AMD GPU Device Plugin* helm chart and install.